Skip to main content

 How to Make It

-2. 2Add tomatoes and cook until soft.
+2. 2Add the tomatoes and cook until they break down into a sauce.

 Vocabulary